klei1984/max/scripting.md

 The basic library's `print()` function is redirected to `stdout.txt` which is saved latest on application exit to the folder `FilePathGamePref`.
 If Lua scripts encounter runtime errors they are aborted.
 Typically diagnostic messages would be shown to users and they would be saved to `stdout.txt` as well.

-Each script runs on a time budget which is expressed in Lua VM instructions.
-The limit is set to 1000 instructions.
+Each script runs on a time budget which is expressed in milliseconds.
+The limit is set to 10 milliseconds.

 ### Script Contexts